mrwadams/langgraph-guardrails-example/guardrails/README.md

 **When to use:** Add as early nodes in your graph to filter/validate before processing.

-**Note:** For semantic validation like topic filtering, use LLM-based guardrails (see `llm_guardrails.py`).
-Keyword-based topic validation has been removed due to unreliability (false positives/negatives).

 ---

 ### `output_guardrails.py` - Output Validation